maestro-performance/maestro-java/extra/doc/Using.md

 The different between the incremental tests and the fair incremental test is that the first do not take into consideration the number of connections per worker, whereas the second will balance the rate on the SUT according to the number of connections per worker.

+**Log Level**

+Log level can be adjusted by setting the LOG_LEVEL variable to one of the following values:

+* trace
+* debug
+* info
+* warn

+The default log level is "info".

 **Report Downloaders**